 — Gregory Jantz, Ph.D., Founder, the Center for Counseling and Health Resources, and Author of Overcoming Anxiety, Worry, and Fear

-Michael Gurian is a renowned marriage and family counselor and the New York Times bestselling author of twenty-six books published in twenty-one languages.
+Michael Gurian is a renowned marriage and family counselor and the New York Times bestselling author of twenty-eight books published in twenty-two languages.
 He provides counseling services at the Marycliff Center, in Spokane, Washington and has been in private practice for twenty two years.
 The Gurian Institute, which Michael co-founded in 1997, conducts research internationally, launches pilot programs and trains professionals.

 Michael has been called "the people's philosopher" for his ability to bring together people's ordinary lives and scientific ideas.
 A number of his books have sparked national debate, including The Wonder of Boys, The Wonder of Girls, Boys and Girls Learn Differently, and Leadership and the Sexes.